Special Dietary Needs Protocol

 - An identification of the medical or other special dietary need that restricts the child’s diet; and

-- The food or foods to be omitted form the child’s diet and the food or choice of food that may be substituted.
+- The food or foods to be omitted from the child’s diet and the food or choice of food that may be substituted.

 - Philosophical or religious dietary form may be signed by a parent or legal guardian